|

 packets won't make sense unless the translation buffers are received

-intact," Dal El answered succinctly, "They'll probably get some of it,
+intact," Dal El answered succinctly, "They might get some of it,

 but definitely not